RichardE-cr/Cloud-Web-Security-Lab-with-Waf-and-Mde/README.md

 ### SQLinjection

 <img width="1432" alt="SQL injection without WAF intervention" src="https://github.com/user-attachments/assets/dbd2c2f7-7d1a-4160-bed4-2432446a489d" />
-I performed a SQLi with the WAF on 'Audit' mode instead of 'Defense' and then i performed a SQLijection using the input below to observe what happens when a successful SQLi is carried out without WAF intervention.
+With the WAF on 'Audit' mode instead of 'Defense' I performed a SQLinjection using the input below to observe what happens when a successful SQLi is carried out without WAF intervention.

 ```sql
 ' OR 1=1 -- -